Municipal Accommodation Tax (MAT) - Frequently Asked Questions

 Answer

 No. MAT is only applied to a room that is being used for accommodation.
-However, it is exempt when a room, that may or may not contain a bed, is being used for displaying merchandise, meetings or entertainment and not being used for accommodation.
+MAT is exempt when a room, that may or may not contain a bed, is being used for displaying merchandise, meetings or entertainment and not being used for accommodation.
 MAT is also not applicable to services such as laundry services, valet parking, meals, etc. Please see the Ontario Legislation and Ontario Regulation regarding transient accommodation tax.

 Answer